udibr/UbiquityStoreManager/README.markdown

 # What else have you got?

-Since this is murky terrain, `UbiquityStoreManager` tries its best to keep interested delegates informed of what’s going on, and even gives it the ability to intervene in non-standard ways.
+`UbiquityStoreManager` tries its best to keep interested delegates informed of what’s going on, and even gives it the ability to intervene in non-standard ways.

 If you use a logger, you can plug it in by implementing `ubiquityStoreManager:log:`.
 This method is called whenever the manager has something to say about what it’s doing.
 We’re pretty verbose, so you may even want to implement this just to shut the manager up in production.